 Advertising primarily involves trying to convince your target audience to purchase a product or a service.
 In fact, most advertising is focused mainly on trying to get customers to buy a specific product.
 A lot of companies do organic advertising through blog posts.
 Promotion is a large part of advertising content.
 Social media advertising such as video marketing and promoting can be particularly popular and successful for businesses online.

 Advertisements come in many forms and appear on a wide array of media platforms and formats.
 Print, billboards and posters are still powerful and effective mediums for advertising, as are TV and radio.
 Of course, the digital marketing age has brought advertising to the internet in what has proven to be one of the most lucrative and potent advertising platforms ever created.
 Video marketing is by far one of the most effective forms of marketing.

 No matter where it appears and what form it takes, advertising is almost always tied in with a product or service.
 While marketing may cover a vast array of roles and functions, advertising is most often associated with a product that the company is trying to sell.

 Marketing vs. Advertising

 Advertising could be considered a subset of marketing, which is a broader, more encompassing discipline.
 Check out our article, What Does A Marketing Agency Do?, for a better understanding.
-While many of the roles and functions of advertising fall under the umbrella of marketing not all marketing activities count as advertising.
+While many of the roles and functions of advertising fall under the umbrella of marketing, not all marketing activities count as advertising.

 In most cases, advertising departments focus solely on trying to get customers to purchase the company’s products or services.
 Marketers may have these goals as well, although they may also be involved in market research, media planning, sales strategy, and customer service.
 A very popular type of content used to in marketing and advertising is micro content.
 However, social media marketing tends to be one of the most popular facets of marketing for small businesses.